i7ok/801Gard/Balance changes 801Gard.md

 - Altar of kings/Basilica bonus step 200 -> 100 fame

-- Max Number of zone away from TH that is used to calculate the scouting Time 5 -> 3
+- Max Number of zone away from TH that is used to calculate the scouting Time 5 -> 4

+- Upgraded scout camp scouting speed 1.5 -> 2

 ----------------------------------------------------------------
 # FORGE BALANCED: